Cimbres Marian apparition: Ecclesiastical recognition

 Although they were, at first, viewed with discredit by ecclesial authorities of the Diocese of Pesqueira, the apparitions gradually became accepted as worthy of faith by the Church, which recognized, in 2021, the supernatural character of the events that occurred at Cimbres.
-At the same time, the process of beatification of one of the seers, Sister Amelia, was initiated, which corroborates the church's approval of the devotion to the Virgin Mary under the designation of Our Lady of Grace of Cimbres.
+At the same time, the process of beatification of one of the seers, Sister Amelia, was initiated, which corroborates the church's approval of the devotion to the Virgin Mary under the designation of Our Lady of Graces of Cimbres.

 History of local Marian demonstrations prior to the apparitions

 The Region of Cimbres, the scene of the apparitions, has a prolific history of Marian devotions and supernatural events associated with the Virgin Mary.
 Being in the interior of the territory of the Xucuru Amerindians, the settlement of the village is closely related to the settlement of the indigenous communities of the site at the initiative of the Oratorian priests, still in the early seventeenth century.

 Also, the region suffered a lot from the cangaço, a major source of fear and a reason for much prayer among the locals.

 Once, some priests removed an image of Our Lady from the apparition site and took it to the presence of the priests of the village, who kept it for themselves.
 According to reports at the time, when they woke up, the priests could not find the image that had been brought to them, and began to look for it, suspecting that someone might have stolen it.
 After searches, they found it in the exact trunk where it had been found the day before, and once again took it with them.

 The next day, the statue was again gone, and this time the priests went straight to the trunk of the previous day, where they once again found it.
 Convinced that such events had been divine in their origin, the Oratorian fathers erected a chapel on the meeting place of the image, the altar of which was at the same place and height as the trunk on which the statue appeared.
 The Virgin enthroned in the chapel came to be known as Our Lady of the Mountains, given the rugged topography of the site of their meeting, being the target of special devotion of the Xukuru indigenous to this day, who designate her Mother Tamain.